rage/programming-23/data/part-1/3-more-about-variables.md

 print(f"The result is {result}")
 ```

 Let's break this apart.
 In the very beginning of the string we are printing out there is the character _f_.
 This tells Python that what follows is an f-string.
-Within the string, enclosed in curly brackets, is the variable `result`.
+Within the string, enclosed in curly brackets, is the variable name `result`.
 The value it contains becomes a part of the printed string.
 The printout is exactly the same as in the previous examples:

 <sample-output>